Fresh Fun Flavor

 Description

-This super simple homemade version of Granola is high in plant powered protein, naturally and lightly sweetened with pure maple syrup, and packed with crunchy clusters.
+This super simple homemade version of Granola is packed with plant powered protein, lightly sweetened with pure maple syrup, and filled with crunchy clusters.

 Ingredients